 Students are expected to submit assignments required for credit courses to instructors by the deadlines described in the syllabus.
+A grade penalty may be applied to late assignments, if a penalty policy is published in the course syllabus.
 All un-submitted assignments will receive a grade of zero, and the final course grade will be assessed based on all marks recorded for the course (including marks of zero for failed or incomplete assignments).
 For details refer to Course Completion policy in Academic Calendar.